 Carlos Mérida (1891 –1985) was a Latin American painter from Guatemala, who was one of the first to fuse European modern painting to Latin American themes, especially those related to Guatemala and Mexico.
 He was part of the Mexican muralism movement.
 Mérida is best known for canvas and mural work, the latter including elements such as glass and ceramic mosaic on major constructions in the 1950s and 1960s.

 Sources: Matta – Following the footsteps of a giant, Lam – eres imprescindible, Grandes artistas – Latino Americanos (colección femsa) Americanos, Interviews with painters, published in different newspapers and online articles such as the Guardian, The New York Times and BBC World.

 I love to see contemporary work from Latin American painters, to understand more about a country and culture.
-Another way to discover a country and culture from home is, by reading different books.
+Another great way to discover a country and culture from home for me is to read books.
+Therefore I made a list with books from Central and South America.
 Discover the best books from Central and South America in the following article.